lorenzoromagnoli/lorenzoromagnoli.me/site/content/portfolio/ghostchef.md

 size: 12
 height: 3
 category: prouct service
-role: Interaction Designer, Cook for a day
+role: research, concept development, UX/UI, Cook for a day, Technologist
 inShort: "Imagine that moment when you are thinking about what to cook, starting from an ingredient you have in the fridge or even a type of taste you have in mind.
 What if instead of losing yourself in infinite searches online or going through recipe books, you would be able to collaborate with a chef as if you were both sketching or writing on a piece of paper?"
 weight: 1
 ---